Xudong-Huang/may/README.md

 > The first three rules are common when using cooperative async libraries in rust.
 Even using `future` based system also have these limitations.
 So what you should really focus on is the coroutine stack size, make sure it's big enough for your applications.

 ## How to tune stack size
-If you need to tune the coroutine stack size, please read [here][stack]
+If you need to tune the coroutine stack size, please read [here][stack].

 ## Notices
 * Both stable and nightly rust compiler are supported